Diwaaakar/Rocket-chat-automatisation-script/README.md

 }

-# As the rocket chat was already deployed
+# As the rocket chat was already deployed on aws so only need to do the automatisation

 # Initialise the directory
 # $ terraform init